glouw/kvltland/README.md

 # kvltland

 Kvltland aims to be the most metal land generator you have ever seen.

-By metal I mean scandanavian black metal metal.
+By metal I mean Scandinavian black metal metal.

     make; ./kvltland